Pushing and pulling are the keys to collaboration. 🤝

 Drag and drop a branch to a remote to access the Push action.
 You may drag a branch to a remote branch on the graph, or to a remote branch listed in the left panel.

 Pulling and fetching take updates from the remote and get them into our local repo.
+You can fetch by selecting the Pull dropdown.
+Additionally, you can select the radio button next to the desired option to change the behavior of this button.

 Fetching gets updates from remote branches, but does not update any files in your working directory.